nexiality/documentation/expressions/index.md

 Now let's try our hand at a more complex example:

-Suppose we have to retrieve an unique and sorted list of US states where John Smith had worked in 2016.
+Suppose we have to retrieve a unique and sorted list of US states where John Smith had worked in 2016.
 The API, however, would only return such information unfiltered, unsorted and may contain multiple years:

 ```json